ARSHEENA/ARSHEENA.github.io/week4.md

 I am new to Kokopelli and starting out right in the kokopelli for UBUNTU version 14.04.Our trainer for this week Mr.Franisco helped me since begining,

--Download KOKO-RETRO ZIP from the link provided by MR.Francisco -exctracted  it open the folder koko-retro
+-Download KOKO-RETRO ZIP from the link
+-exctracted  it
+open the folder koko-retro
 ### Open Terminal-Use the following instruction